 Robert Downey Jr.’s Incredible Comeback from Addiction

-A great Hollywood comeback story, Robert Downey Jr. is now one of the most bankable and highly paid actors in show business, starring in blockbuster comic book films like Iron Man and The Avengers.
-But not so long ago, he was practically unhireable, due to his drinking and drug abuse—not to mention the time his addictions landed him in prison.
+A great Hollywood comeback story, Robert Downey Jr. is now one of the most bankable and highly paid actors in show business, starring in blockbuster comic book films like Iron Man and The Avengers as Iron Man—a role he continued in 2019’s box-office juggernaut Avengers: Endgame.
+But not so long ago, he was practically unhireable due to his drinking and drug misuse—not to mention the time his addictions landed him in prison.

 Both show business and addiction run in the Downey family.
-The cult filmmaker Robert Downey Sr., also an addict, allowed his son to try marijuana at the age of six.
+The cult filmmaker Robert Downey Sr. also had a substance use disorder and allowed his son to try marijuana at the age of six.
 According to a 1996 People article, drugs facilitated an emotional bond between father and son.
 This apparently led to Downey becoming a daily drinker.

 A Rising Star in Hollywood

-Despite his active drug and alcohol addiction, Downey Jr. made a name for himself as a young actor in the mid- to late ‘80s.
-After a season in the cast of “Saturday Night Live,” he scored film roles in the likes of John Hughes fare such as Weird Science, and he co-starred opposite Molly Ringwald in The Pick-Up Artist in 1987.
+Despite his active drug and alcohol addiction, Downey Jr. made a name for himself as a young actor in the mid to late 80s.
+After a season in the cast of “Saturday Night Live,” he scored film roles in movies including John Hughes’ Weird Science, and he co-starred opposite Molly Ringwald in The Pick-Up Artist in 1987.
 That same year, Downey also gave a memorable performance in the film adaptation of the Bret Easton Ellis novel Less Than Zero, playing a rich kid whose life went off the rails amid a severe heroin addiction.
 Downey’s off-screen life would soon uncannily resemble that role.

 A Cycle of Drug and Alcohol Abuse

 One of the more disturbing incidents involved an intoxicated Downey wandering into a neighbor’s house and passing out in a bed.
-After repeatedly missing court ordered drug tests, Downey was sentenced to a three-year prison stint in 1999, but only ended up serving a year in California Substance Abuse Treatment Facility and State Prison.
+After repeatedly missing court ordered drug tests, Downey was sentenced to a three-year prison stint in 1999 but only ended up serving a year in California Substance Abuse Treatment Facility and State Prison, Corcoran.

 The Turning Point